How to automate the import of your data via a CSV feed from a URL, an FTP or SFTP, or your Dropbox account

 File preview and settings

-ℹ️Please note that the following steps are just the same as when importing a usual CSV, where you will have to go through a mapping process.
-If you are already familiar with this, you can skip to the section Import Log.
+ℹ️ Please note that the following steps are just the same as when importing a usual CSV, where you will have to go through a mapping process.
+If you are already familiar with this, you can skip to the Import Log section.

 ℹ️ If the preview does not look correct, try changing the file settings.
-All file settings are auto-detected and sometimes the system doesn't guess correctly.
+All file settings are auto-detected so you may need to make adjustments.

 CSV files have a separator character in their format, this is traditionally a comma, but in some cases we see other separator characters.
 From here you can choose between: